 At this point, the government could try to argue that the president has the constitutional ability to wield emergency powers and suspend certain rights or privileges.
 While Article I, Section 8 (War Powers Clause) of the Constitution does not explicitly grant the president emergency powers in times of war or crisis, the courts have recognized that the president may wield such authority if granted by Congress.
 Indeed, under this framework, the government would need to provide both substantiated national security concerns linked with immigration from the affected countries and a further recasting of what constitutes a state of “war” or “crisis” in which the president is able to wield such substantial authority.

-While the jury is certainly still out with regard to the ultimate fate of Mr. Trump’s immigration ban, the entire world will surely be watching to see what decision we make: A.) Recognize a clear violation of statutory and constitutional guidelines or B.) Hide behind the nebulous veil of national security concerns.
+While the jury is certainly still out with regard to the ultimate fate of Mr. Trump’s immigration ban, the entire world will surely be watching to see what comes next.